vyperlang/titanoboa/README.md

 pip install git+https://github.com/vyperlang/titanoboa
 ```

-If you are installing titanoboa alongside brownie, you must manually install titanoboa *after* installing brownie
+If you are installing titanoboa from git alongside brownie, you may have to manually install titanoboa *after* installing brownie

 ```
 pip install brownie